Whether you’re a seasoned travel writer or just trying to give good directions to a place, knowing where you’ve been can be critical.

 Turn on the Location Services first.
-In short, the phone’s asking ‘which services should have access to location data?’.
-Turn it on for Camera app on iOS and any other apps that you’ll use while traveling (e.g. Google Maps).
+In short, the phone’s asking “which services should have access to location data?”
+Turn it on for the Camera app on iOS and any other apps that you’ll use while traveling (e.g. Google Maps).

 Either way, the phone should now be including GPS coordinates in the EXIF data (metadata) that’s part of every digital photo.

-PRO TIP: give the phone a few seconds to determine your current location.
-It can take anywhere from a few seconds to a minute for the phone to know your current location.
-If you take pictures before it’s locked onto where you are right now, it may add the GPS coordinates from your previous location.
+Pro tip: give the phone time to determine your current location before you start shooting.
+It can take anywhere from a few seconds to a minute for the phone to figure out your current location.
+If you take pictures before it’s locked onto where you are right now, it may add the GPS coordinates from wherever you last were.
 That’s not ideal.

 Option B: An Add-On to Your Camera

-So let’s be clear, these are not cheap pieces of hardware – although they’re meant to last as long as your camera does, which may help you justify the cost a little more easily.
-The time they may save you is also a consideration.
-Not having to guess or go between several programs is wonderful.
+These are not cheap pieces of hardware, although they’re meant to last as long as your camera does, which may help you justify the cost a little more easily.
+The time they save is also a consideration.
+Not having to guess or switch between several programs is wonderful.
 The hardware automatically adds the GPS coordinates the instant you take the picture.

 Compatible models: D800, D800e, D4, D3-series, D700, D300-series, D2x, D2xs, D2hs and D200